 Having explored many options over the past several years, it has become clear that the most viable plan is to relocate the Library to the #260 complex on Route 2.
-This is the land that has recently been developed as the new home for Wally’s Place Bagel & Deli, and the Community Health Center, and South Hero Fire & Rescue (preliminary site plan here).
+This is the land that has recently been developed as the new home for Wally’s Place Bagel & Deli, the Community Health Center, and South Hero Fire & Rescue (preliminary site plan here).
 The owners have designed the project and infrastructure to allow for additional buildings on the site.

-This land will be donated to the South Hero Community Library, and along with it, the following land improvements:
+This land will be donated to the South Hero Library, and along with it, the following land improvements:

 - A new curb cut onto US Route 2,